MadDinosaur/ISEP-LAPR2/docs/SprintB/US9/US9_Requirements.md

     * a description;

 * Selected data:
-    * a parameter, or more
+    * a category, or more

 **Output Data:**